mickn277/MV5Servers/Vagrant-Docker-CentOS/README.md

 Installs CentOS, Docker CE and tests the finished image with `docker run hello-world`.

-Supports Docker CE Stable, Edge [Deprecated in July 2018](https://docs.docker.com/edge/) and Test.
+Supports [Docker CE](https://docs.docker.com/install/) Stable and Test.
 See `install-docker.sh` for details.

 # Usage